ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 A *cycle* is a path that starts and ends in the same vertex.
-An *acyclic* graph is a graph that doesn't have any cycles, and a common special case is a *directed acyclic graph* (DAG) for which there are many special algorithms.
+An *acyclic* graph is a graph that doesn't have any cycles, and a common special case is a *directed acyclic graph* (DAG) for which there are many specialised algorithms.

 #### Trees and subgraphs